MrPorrie/imtdb/README.md

 ## Grunt
 .... in progress ....
 The JavaScript Task Runner, run tests with a single command.
+This project can run with Grunt.

 ## Output